psancassani/psancassani.github.io/_pages/cv.md

 Education
 ======
 * **Bocconi University, Milan, Italy, 2018**\
-	Master of Science in Economics and Social Science
+	Master of Science in Economics and Social Sciences
 * **University of Mannheim, Mannheim, Germany, 2016**\
 	Graduate exchange student, Department of Economics
 * **University of Pavia, Pavia, Italy, 2015**\